artluai/spoolcast/REVIEW_BOARD_RULES.md

 ## Asset Display Rules

 The board must show:
-- real visible previews
+- real locally-visible illustrations from the scene manifest
-- local previews
-- or directly renderable remote media when supported
+- or directly renderable remote media when supported (alternate mode only)

 It must not show:
 - blank boxes pretending to be assets
-- hidden page links as if they are finished
+- task IDs or URLs as if they are finished
-- stale deleted assets
+- stale deleted illustrations
+- preprocessor intermediate frames

-## Video Display Rules
+## Alternate Mode Display

-If the background asset is a video:
+If the session is running the alternate stock/sourced mode:
-- the board may show a thumbnail still
+- the board may show a thumbnail still for video assets
 - the board must label it clearly enough that a human knows it is video-backed

 Do not: